andyjwest/test-pages/public/posts/hotfix/lrinvocations.md

 ### Option 3: Give and Take
 Alright, this is a weird one- one of my weirder designs.
 This specific option would exclude Sculptor of Flesh and Sign of Ill Omen.
 Hear me out:
 > #### Warlock Invocation
 > You can cast *spell name* at will, without expending a spell slot.
 While at least one other creature is affected by the spell, you suffer the spells effect as well.
-Once no other creature is affect by the spell, the spell ends.
+Once no other creature is affected by the spell, the spell ends.

 This option gives Warlock something they have been asking for since their conception: a way to sacrifice to make others suffer.
 The class fantasy of making a deal with the devil tends to be all upsides- here is a powerful feature that has a significant downside. *Slow* at will can be powerful and build defining- but are you willing to also be slowed?
 Bestowing a curse on your enemies as a fey lock seems on point- but as a mortal wielding fey power, you too suffer from the misfortune *bane* brings.